-Several years ago I got a job teaching teenagers how to write their personal story and then upload a video recording on YouTube.
+Several years ago I got a job teaching teenagers how to write their personal stories and then upload a video recording on YouTube.
 It was an LGBTQ program run by the local council, and the kids had gender dysphoria to some degree.
-I spent a considerable amount of time prepping for the workshop and I remember feeling nervous about saying the wrong thing, and sounding like a silly old fool.
+I spent a considerable amount of time prepping for the workshop and I remember feeling nervous about saying the wrong thing and sounding like a silly old fool.
 The workshop was spread over four days, and I committed to the task at hand.

 Suicide is the 2nd leading cause of death among young people ages 10 to 24.

-Halfway through recording the videos I realised we were all learning from each other.
-If you are recording your personal story, it important you expose your flaws as well as your strong points.
+Halfway through recording the videos, I realised we were all learning from each other.
+If you are recording your personal story, it is important you expose your flaws as well as your strong points.
 It’s a throw-everything-in exercise (warts and all) otherwise what’s the point!
 These teenagers knew how to do this instinctively, and I felt their walls come down as worked on the recordings.
 Their stories moved me and I remember the workshop as a worthwhile experience.
 Weeks later, I realised their stories were not just linked to their youth, gender and creative voice, but also to their “inner voice.”
 The voice that says, “ look further than what’s in front of you for love and acceptance in life.”
 I think every LGBTQ kid knows their inner voice intimately by the time they are in their teens.
-It’s the voice protects them from the pain of growing up.
+It’s the voice that protects them from the pain of growing up.
 It helps them search for their tribe and keeps them safe.

 “To everyone who has had to hide, to everyone who has had to fear, to everyone who’s had to be not quite themselves, this is your space.
-Every space in Victoria is your space, because equality is not negotiable in this, the most progressive part of our nation,” said premier Daniel Andrew’s at the opening.
+Every space in Victoria is your space because equality is not negotiable in this, the most progressive part of our nation,” said Premier Daniel Andrew’s at the opening.

-Suicide rates among young people are on the rise, according to the Centers for Disease Control and Prevention, and gay and bisexual youths are 5 times as likely to have attempted suicide as their straight peers, despite advances in the fight for LGBTQ equality.
+Suicide rates among young people are on the rise, according to the Centres for Disease Control and Prevention, and gay and bisexual youths are 5 times as likely to have attempted suicide as their straight peers, despite advances in the fight for LGBTQ equality.

-This building stands as a safe place, and recognition of who we are and our rightful place in the Victorian community.
+This building stands as a safe place and recognition of who we are and our rightful place in the Victorian community.